ananyo141/C/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Suggestions are encouraged.
-I'm a beginner who just started progamming, so please be kind!
+I'm a beginner who just started programming, so please be kind!